Skip to main content

 Choose a line cap based on style and clarity.
 Use Round for smooth, friendly designs, and Butt or Square for technical or precise drawings.

-Line join
+Line Join

 This setting is similar, and it defines how two line segments connect at a corner.